adambard/learnxinyminutes-docs/tcsh.html.markdown

 # --- Variables ---------------------------------------------------------------
 # The shell maintains a list of variables, each of which has as value a list of
 # zero or more words.
 The values of shell variables can be displayed and
-# changed with the `set' and `unset' commands.
+# changed with the 'set' and 'unset' commands.
-# The system maintains its own list of ``environment'' variables.
+# The system maintains its own list of "environment" variables.
-# These can be displayed and changed with `printenv', `setenv' and `unsetenv'.
+# These can be displayed and changed with 'printenv', 'setenv' and 'unsetenv'.
-# The syntax of `setenv' is similar to POSIX shell.
+# The syntax of 'setenv' is similar to POSIX shell.

+# The difference of system and shells variables is that programmes may use
+# system variables, for example 'getenv("HOME");' in C
+# this is what does the 'export' of POSIX shells

+# Changes system variable
+setenv VISUAL /usr/bin/vi
+# Display
+echo $VISUAL
+# Display all
+printenv
+# and remove
+unsetenv VISUAL

 # Assign a value or nothing will create a variable
 # Assign nothing